intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/DPO/README.md

-# Simple Example of DPO Finetuning with BigDL-LLM
+# Simple Example of DPO Finetuning with IPEX-LLM

-This simple example demonstrates how to finetune a Mistral-7B model use BigDL-LLM 4bit optimizations using [Intel GPUs](../../README.md).
+This simple example demonstrates how to finetune a Mistral-7B model use IPEX-LLM 4bit optimizations using [Intel GPUs](../../README.md).
 Note, this example is just used for illustrating related usage.

 ## 0. Requirements
-To run this example with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../README.md#requirements) for more information.
+To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../README.md#requirements) for more information.

 ## Example: Finetune Mistral-7b using DPO